Travel Tips

 (3) CARS:

-- The only tip I have for priceline is to put your arrival time (flight) a little early or else you will have to wait until the time you entered online to get the car.
+- The only tip I have for Priceline is to put your arrival time (flight) a little early or else you will have to wait until the time you entered online to get the car.
 Better early than late.

 - You can also book through the actual company website after finding out on orbitz which one is the cheapest.
 Here are a few of the bigger companies.